alexbrymer/juncture-site/README.md

 The only prerequisite for using Juncture is access to a Github account.
 Github is a site commonly used for managing files on the web.
 Github has many advanced features for managing and tracking multiple versions of files and is popular with individuals and teams developing open source software.
 While the version management capabilities in Github are quite useful and can be used with visual essays, in the typical case it is only used as simple file hosting service, similar to how Dropbox or Google Drive might be used for managing documents and photographs.

-If you don't yet have a Github account a free one can be created at https://github.com.
+If you don't yet have a Github account a free one can be created at [https://github.com](https://github.com).

 ## Create a Github repository for your visual essays

 After creating and signing in to your Github account select the option for creating a new repository.
 This should appear as a green _New_ button.
-After clicking the new repository button a form will be displayed allowing for a repository name and (optiona) description to be provided.
+After clicking the new repository button a form will be displayed allowing for a repository name and (optional) description to be provided.
 Other options are also available in the creation form.
 The repository name can be anything you choose.
 In this example will be using _essays_.
 After entering a repository name and description ensure the _public_ and _Add a README file_ options are selected and press the green _Create Repository_ button.
 That's it, we now have a place to store visual essays and a first skeletal essay (the automatically created _README.md_ file).

 ## Creating a simple visual essay